Ludovico di Varthema: Malacca, Sumatra, Moluccas

 From Pegu, Varthema, his Persian partner and the two Chinese Christians took a ship down the Malay peninsula to Malacca, the major commercial entrepot of the region.
 They did not, however, stay in Malacca long, and soon crossed over the strait to Sumatra.
 They called in at the port city of Pedir (then a major commercial center and capital of a northeast Sumatran sultanate, Pedir was subsequently annexed by the Aceh Sultanate and has since declined into insignificance) Varthema describes the abundance of long pepper and variety of perfumed woods that was available at Pedir.

 At this point, the two Chinese Christians expressed a desire to return home to Sarnau, and hearing that Varthema had been born a Christian, sought to persuade him to come with them and resume his old faith.
 But Varthema declined, saying he wished to remain a Muslim convert.
 His Persian partner, Cazizioner, expressed his wish to visit the famed Spice Islands and see for himself the source of cloves and nutmeg, the glorious spices, and prevailed on the two Chinese Christians to join them.
 A pair of local sampans (flat-bottomed boats) were procured and they proceeded to sail east, weaving through the Indonesian islands, and after fifteen days, reached the Banda Islands, the world's only source of nutmeg.
 From there, they sailed north for another twelve days and reached the clove islands of the Moluccas (which Varthema calls "Monoch").
-Ludovico de Varthema may very well have been the first European to set eyes on these islands (the Portuguese would only find them in 1512).
-He comments extensively on the cultivation of the spices and their prices.